How to File an LLC in Tennessee: Setting up a Tennessee LLC

 Intended for Fluidity

 It’s important to note that this document has been built for greater fluidity.
 You want your Operating Agreement to be able to change as your business continues to expand.
 You can make simple changes and all that you have to do is save the document as it is in a new version.
-In most cases, it would make the most sense to hire an attorney because this can be a tricky legal process, and you don’t want to run into problems with it.
+In most cases, it would make the most sense to hire an attorney because this can be a tricky legal process, and you don’t want to run into problems regarding you’re Tennessee LLC.

 What Happens When You Make Changes

 Each time that you make changes, you will need to make all the members sign the agreement.
+All of your members’ names and your name must be on the new version of the document with the date.
 This ensures that everyone follows through with the Operating Agreement under the new version.
 In addition, you want to keep a copy of all the previous versions because this can be used to see how the business has evolved over time.
+If you have to submit an annual report, be sure to include your updated Operating Agreement with the other documents.

 How to Complete the Operating Agreement

-You will want to complete your operating agreement, and this will be easier for you to complete if you were to keep the most important information.
-For example, you want to keep documentation of when you first started the LLC.
-You will also need to keep the address and the name of your registered agent.
-In addition, you will need the general purpose of your LLC, the ownership percentages of the members and the names of your members and their addresses.
+You’ll need to keep documentation of when you first started the LLC.
+You will also need to keep the address and the name of your registered agent since your registered agent will have access to almost all of your business information.
+In addition, you will need the general purpose of your LLC, the ownership percentages of the members, and the names of your members and their addresses.
 All of this organizes the document so that you can see everything more clearly, and if any disputes arise, you can always refer to this document as a way of dealing with it.
+Of course, your company name must be included as well as all relevant information.

 Getting Your Tax ID Number

-In the next step, you will be getting your tax ID number for creating an LLC in Tennessee.
+In the next step, you will be getting your tax ID number for creating your Tennessee LLC.
 Sometimes this has also been referred to as an EIN.
 This is used to identify a business tax entity.
-You could call this a social security card for your business.
+You could call this a social security number for your Tennessee LLC.
 Why would someone want to have an EIN?
 You have a couple of different reasons for getting this, and they include:

 - For federal and state tax purposes